Module Dependency Graph

 Parameters:

-• data (pandas.DataFrame) – The data to filter.
+• df (pandas.DataFrame) – Dataframe containing the data to filter.

-• filter_column (string) – The column upon which to filter.
+• filter_column_name (string) – The column upon which to filter.
 If None, an error will be raised.

 Returns: